 It is unclear what, if any, impact the investigation could have on the merger, though the FCC usually likes to wrap up legal loose ends before signing off on deals.
 The Justice Department has already agreed not to block the deal on various conditions.

-Sprint countered the FCC in a statement, saying that the problem was an error it had since fixed and would reimburse the federal and state governments.
+Sprint countered in a statement that the problem was an error it had since fixed and would reimburse the federal and state governments.